tasmiah26/Processing-Scripts/README.md

 python3 /neuro/labs/grantlab/research/MRI_processing/tasmiah/script_1/auto_segmentation_v2.0.py --input_fol ${file} --all
 ```

---input_fol is a required argument and should be given the path to the folder containing the MRI scans, shown as the variable ${file} above.
+`--input_fol` is a required argument and should be given the path to the folder containing the MRI scans, shown as the variable "file" above.

-Flag options (replace “--all”) for each step to run individually or to start at a particular step and continue are in the table below.
-The --help or -h flag will display information about each flag:
+Flag options (replace “`--all`”) for each step to run individually or to start at a particular step and continue are in the table below.
+The `--help` or `-h` flag will display information about each flag:

 Flag         | Description
 ------------ | -------------